mostofreddy/pharbuilder/README.md

 Phox provide a simple way to build, extract and sign Phar files.

+## Current stable version
+__1.1.0__

+## Install

+Phox is able to be installed on your machine or on the server for one of the following ways.

+### Globally

+    composer global require "mostofreddy/phox=1.0.0"

+If your are working on \*Unix systems you can create a symbolic link.

+    cd /usr/bin
+    ln -s  ~/.composer/vendor/bin/phox

+On Windows environment, you can add the php executble on the environment variables.
+You have to call phox on this way:

+    php phox build.....

+### Composer
+Adding the dependency on composer.json

+    "require": {
+        "mostofreddy/phox": "1.0.0"
+        ...
+    }

+### Download
+You can download the last stable version from https://github.com/mostofreddy/phox/releases/download/1.0.0/phox.phar

+## License
+The [MIT License](http://opensource.org/licenses/MIT) ([MIT](http://opensource.org/licenses/MIT)).
+Please see [License File](https://github.com/mostofreddy/phox/blob/master/LICENSE.md) for more information.

+## Issues
+Before reporting a problem, please read how to [File an issue](https://github.com/mostofreddy/phox/issues).

 ## Using Phox

 ### Running Phox from the command line